mguery/aws-projects/README.md

 ## Step 6: Security
 sg
-- created by default
+- stateful (only need to configure inbound as it remembers which packet enters the network), created by default / operates at ec2 instance level
 - edit demo sg - Inbound rules - SSH, source - 0.0.0.0/0

 nacl
-- created by default, edit inbound/outbound rules
+- stateless (doesn’t remember which packet enters the network and the packet gets dropped when it is leaving without explicit outbound rule), created by default, edit inbound/outbound rules, ephemeral ports (temp ports) / subnet level / global firewall

 flow log
 - select VPC